 2.4 Usage Limits and Fair Use

-(iv) engage in usage patterns that are materially and consistently disproportionate to typical use for the applicable Account type or plan tier, including patterns that degrade the Services performance or availability for other Users; or
+(iv) engage in usage patterns that are materially and consistently disproportionate to typical use for the applicable Account type or plan tier, including patterns that degrade the Services' performance or availability for other Users; or

 2.5 Services Integrity

 In addition to the restrictions on interference with the Services set forth in the Governing Terms, Users shall not use the Services in any manner that degrades, disrupts, or unreasonably burdens the Services infrastructure, or that interferes with other Users' ability to access or use the Services.
-This includes, without limitation, deliberately initiating excessive concurrent sessions, flooding the Services with requests, or engaging in any activity that Company reasonably determines constitutes denial-of-service behavior.
+This includes, without limitation, deliberately initiating excessive concurrent sessions, flooding the Services with requests, or engaging in any activity that We reasonably determine constitutes denial-of-service behavior.
 Users who engage in conduct that results in material degradation of Services performance or availability may be held responsible for costs associated with remediation and restoration of Services operations.

 2.6 Security and Technical Controls

-- Without limiting the generality of Section 2.6(a), the following activities are prohibited:
+- The following activities are also prohibited:

-3. Best Practices and Usage Hygiene
+3. Best Practices and Responsible Use

 3.1 Human Review